FAVOURITE INNERMOST PRODUCTS

 Dan is a full-time yoga teacher based in the UK who aims to help people find balance in their lives through his focus on the physical and mental benefits of health and fitness.
 We sat down with him to find out more, and to ask nosey questions like which books he has on his bedside table.

-Booster: The Health Plus (Booster No.3).
+The Strong Protein.
+Strength training plays a huge part in my training week-to-week, and this blend helps keep my internal vitality in check - beneficial for when I’m in the gym as I train, and also as I recover between workouts.
+The Detox Booster.
 My teaching schedule is full of late evenings and early mornings, and I always seem to be on the go.
-The Health Plus is a great product as it helps support my general well-being, vitality and immunity.
+This is a great product as it helps support my general well-being, vitality and immunity.
 Keeping me fit and healthy throughout my week.

 Q2: What's your hustle?

 I’m on a journey to help others discover their true selves.
 I’m currently a full-time yoga teacher, and training to become a transformational coach.
 I don’t think the journey will stop here.
 I have visions to combine these qualifications, and to transition into bigger things... watch this space.

 To me, it's about coming to truly understand yourself - your needs, your wants, your desires, your dreams.
 Then choosing to be unapologetic, and authentic in living the life you wish to lead.
 Living a life that aligns fully with your core identity, with your true values - without concern for what others may think or feel about it.

 Q4: What do you do to maintain a healthy lifestyle?